NPC News

-NPC And UAM Announce Four-Year Nursing Degree In Hot Springs
+NPC and UAM Announce Four-Year Nursing Degree In Hot Springs

 Dr. John Hogan, Dr. Peggy Doss, Chris Tomason standing in a room of people.National Park College (NPC) and the University of Arkansas at Monticello (UAM) announced a new bachelor’s degree partnership Tuesday.
 The institutions will collaborate to bring a Bachelor of Science in Nursing degree to Hot Springs beginning in July 2025.